freqtrade/freqtrade/docs/freqai.md

 ### Building a freqai strategy

-The Freqai strategy requires the user to include the following lines of code in the strategy:
+The FreqAI strategy requires the user to include the following lines of code in the strategy:

 ```python